-The most important finds of bronze sculptures and ceramics from the different style periods are kept at this small museum.
+The most important finds of bronze sculptures and ceramics from different style periods are kept at this small museum.

-There also several areas in the immediate vicinity of the old city with an impressive collection of temples.
+There are also several areas in the immediate vicinity of the old city with an impressive collection of temples.

 Khet Aranyik Forest

-The Khet Aranyik Forest is an area is northwest of the fortified city.
+The Khet Aranyik Forest is an area northwest of the fortified city.
 The remains of around 40 temples are scattered across the hill.

 Following the Ceylonese – today’s Sri Lanka – traditions, some Buddhist monks preferred the quiet forest areas.
 This way, they were able to pursue their meditation undisturbed.
 Later, Thai monks adopted this forest tradition.

 This Temple of the Reclining Buddha is a sanctuary surrounded by a laterite wall and laid out in an east-west direction.
 Besides a Ceylon-style Chedi, there is a Mondap with the remains of a reclining Buddha.
 The roof of the building was supported by 6.4-meter-high laterite columns.
 Sadly, only the foundation walls of the adjoining Viharn can still be seen.

 The ruins of the Mondop a still impressive.
 It’s a square 29 meters wide building with four Buddha statues in different postures.